cube-drone/build-a-the-web-presentation/README.md

 Up until fairly recently, MongoDB just didn't allow joins at all.
 Google's first big cloud-scale database, BigTable, was so named because it just gave you one big table.
 No normalization, just table.

 Normalization is still a enormously useful technique for how you design the layout of your data, but be aware: you probably need a lot less of it than you think.

+### Locks
+Each row in your database can only be written to once at a time.
+Your database provides its own concurrency control around records, so that you don't accidentally corrupt them by writing them simultaneously.

+However, one thing to be aware of is _how and how much of your database locks with every write_.

+There are modes, for example, of

 ### Indexes
 "My queries are slow".